 If a termite infestation is left untreated, it could literally bring your house down.
 The good news is termite signs can be easy to spot once you know what you’re looking for.
 Spotting a problem early on will make it easier to get the proper termite extermination your home needs.
 When you’re able to recognize some of the early signs of these invasive insects, you can end up saving your home and your wallet from serious damage.

 What Are the Early Signs of a Termite Problem?

 The best thing you can do for your home is to be aware of the earliest signs of an infestation.
 There are some clear indications you can look for around your home before major damage occurs.
 Some of the signs to look for in and around your house include:

-Mud tunnels: Termites create ‘mud tubes’ or tunnels to connect them to their food sources.
+Mud tunnels: Subterranean termites create ‘mud tubes’ or tunnels to connect them to their food sources.
 Try looking on nearby tree trunks, around your porch, or even in attic ceilings for these distinct tubes made of soil or dirt.